-Alternatively trace around the pattern pieces onto thick card (or the back of old Christmas cards.)
+Alternatively trace around the vintage greeting card basket pattern pieces onto thick card (or the back of an old Christmas card.)
 And then cut out these patterns to use as templates instead.

-Find 14 cards large enough to fit the templates onto.
+Find 14 cards large enough to fit the Christmas card basket template onto.
 Trace around the templates and then cut out the 12 side pieces and 2 bottom pieces that you need from your old Christmas cards.
 I like to try and make sure that I get the best picture from each card within the template outline.

 Glue two side pieces wrong sides together so that the pictures are facing outwards.
 Repeat with the two bottom pieces.

 Sew all around each of the 7 pieces with a blanket stitch.
-You can pre-make holes at regular intervals before doing this if you so wish.
+Sewing Christmas cards can be quite tough, so you can pre-make holes at regular intervals before doing this if you so wish.
 But I actually found using a sharp needle with a large enough eye to take the full thickness of embroidery thread worked well enough for me.
 In places it was hard to pull the eye of the needle through the two layers of card, but nothing a wiggle around didn’t solve.
 I used quite large blanket stitch about 1/3 of an inch long with stitches about 1/3 inch apart.